calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 Tips:
 * Learn how to use _cc_ and _bcc_ effectively
 * Use 'reply' and 'replyall' effectively
-* You need to be able to cope with significant volumes of email with limited time
+* You need to be able to cope with significant volumes of email from multiple sources with limited time
     * Setup email filter rules to automatically sort incoming email into folders
 * Consider every single email _public domain_.
 Anyone can make a GDPR subject access request and demand all the data an organisation holds on them (including every email ever sent)
     * Do not make snide/condescending comments or jokes about children/staff/parents/ANYONE with your work email address.
 Keep EVERY message professional.
         * (Convey sensitive information or voice your internal emotional state to other staff verbally)

 My Stories